Posted by Idaho Youth Ranch on Jan 9, 2018 12:00:00 AM

 - If I came to school with you tomorrow, what do you think I would dislike the most?

-- How would you rate your day (on a scale between 1 and 10)?
+- How would you rate your day on a scale of 1 to 10?

 - What games did you play at recess today?

-Don’t feel like you need to run through a list of questions every single day--choose one or two, then ask followup questions and let the conversation roll.
+Don’t feel like you need to run through a list of questions every single day.
+Instead, choose one or two, then ask followup questions and let the conversation roll.
 These questions can be a great round-robin style activity for the whole family at the dinner table each evening, where everybody takes a turn answering the same question and learning about one another’s days.

 Written by Idaho Youth Ranch

 Our Mission: We unite for Idaho’s youth by providing accessible programs and services that nurture hope, healing, and resilience.